Learning Center

 Cancellation Policy

-On-Demand/ Enduring Material Cancellation Purchases of on-demand or enduring educational materials are non-refundable.
+Purchases of on-demand or enduring educational materials are non-refundable.

-On-Demand/Enduring Material Program Changes or Cancellations ISCD reserves the right to cancel the program and change the dates of the offering.
+ISCD reserves the right to cancel the program, change dates, and/or the location/method of offering.
 All program fees will be refunded if a program is canceled unless the registered participant elects to transfer to another program.

 AMA PRA Category 1 Credit(s)™